MehdiKhoshnevisz/resume/README.md

 # Launch your resume 🚀
 You can see your resume created by [Github Page](https://pages.github.com/) here: ```https://<YOUR_GITHUB_ACCOUNT>.github.io/resume```

-But before that you should create your github page by doing these steps (or see the screenshot):
+But before that you should create your github page by doing these steps (or see the screenshot below):
 1. Go to your repo settings (by click on **Settings** tab)
 2. Click on **Pages** tab in the left sidebar.
 3. Below the **Source** title, select ```gh-pages``` branch and save it.